General Gun Quota Permit

 A General Gun Quota Permit is a type of limited entry permit that is required in order to participate in designated general gun hunts on select Wildlife Management Areas.
 The following information provides further details on specific information regarding these permits.

 Requirements to Apply: Unless exempt, hunters must have a valid Management Area Permit or a license that includes a management area permit in order to apply.

 Exemptions: Some quota hunts allow exempt hunters to participate without a requiring a quota permit.
 Exempt hunts are indicated in non-bold print on the Application Worksheet (above).
 The hunts indicated in bold on the application worksheet have no exemptions and all hunters must have a quota permit, or be the guest of a quota permit holder, to participate in those hunts.
 Exempt hunters who apply for an exempt hunt (for an antlerless deer permit, by accident or as part of a group) and are successful in the drawing will not be issued a quota permit and therefore cannot have a guest hunter.

 Group Applications: Group applications are accepted in Phase I.

-- Issuance Method: By random drawing during phases I and II.
+Application and Permit Issuance: By random drawing during phases I and II.
 Leftover permits are issued on a first-come, first-served basis during phase III.